j05u3/whatsapp-cloud-api-express/README.md

 - 🔥 Added `sendReaction` function to [react to a message](https://github.com/j05u3/whatsapp-cloud-api-express/pull/1#issue-1922143536).

+- 🔥 Added the ability to [reply to a message](https://github.com/j05u3/whatsapp-cloud-api-express/pull/2)).

 - 🔥 Made the webhook able to run on serverless environments (like Google Cloud Functions).[^1]

 - ✅ Added `to_phone_number` so you can identify which phone number was the one receiving the message.